tteofili/tteofili.github.io/_posts/2020-01-20-ppa-pca-ppa.md

-# Reduce embeddings dimensiolaity using "Simple and Effective Dimensionality Reduction for Word Embeddings"
+# Reduce embeddings dimensionality using "Simple and Effective Dimensionality Reduction for Word Embeddings"
-> Use algorithm proposed in "Simple and Effective Dimensionality Reduction for Word Embeddings" paper to reduce dimensiolaity of word embeddings
+> Use algorithm proposed in "Simple and Effective Dimensionality Reduction for Word Embeddings" paper to reduce dimensionality of word embeddings

 Post processing algorithm (ppa)